DPDK/dpdk/doc/guides/prog_guide/bbdev.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The bbdev device Library as the Poll Mode Driver library support NUMA for when
-a processor’s logical cores and interfaces utilize its local memory.
+a processor's logical cores and interfaces utilize its local memory.
 Therefore
 baseband operations, the mbuf being operated on should be allocated from memory
 pools created in the local memory.
 The buffers should, if possible, remain on
 the local processor to obtain the best performance results and buffer